lucastsutsui/EmbML/README.md

 # EmbML

-EmbML is a tool written in Python to automatically convert off-board-trained models into C++ or C (C++ is the default option) source code files that can be compiled and executed in low-power microcontrollers.
+EmbML is a tool written in Python to automatically convert off-board-trained models into C++ (default option) or C source code files that can be compiled and executed in low-power microcontrollers.
 The main goal of EmbML is to produce classifier source codes that will run specifically in resource-constrained hardware systems, using bare metal programming.

 This tool takes as input a classification model that was trained in a desktop or server computer using WEKA or scikit-learn libraries.
-EmbML is responsible for converting the input model into a carefully crafted code in C++ or C with support for embedded hardware, such as the avoidance of unnecessary use of SRAM memory and implementation of fixed-point operations for non-integer numbers.
+EmbML is responsible for converting the input model into a carefully crafted code in C or C++ with support for embedded hardware, such as the avoidance of unnecessary use of SRAM memory and implementation of fixed-point operations for non-integer numbers.

 ## Input Models